wilfredinni/javascript-cheatsheet/src/pages/contributing.md

 First off, thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to the Python cheatsheet.
+The following is a set of guidelines for contributing to the Javascript Cheatsheet.
 These are mostly guidelines, not rules.
 Use your best judgment, and please don't hesitate to propose changes to [this document](https://github.com/wilfredinni/python-cheatsheet/blob/master/src/pages/contributing.md).

 ## Code of Conduct